 The developers save all the results of the work in the local GIT repository (commit), and send them to a remote central repository (push) – for example, stored in GitHub.

 Since in all our projects we use Continuous Integration approach, let’s explain it in more detail: in the upper right part of the scheme we see Jenkins server – it is responsible for the following essential components:

-- - automatic deployment of the latest project version on the DEV server from GIT branch DEV, turning on the Magento compilation, reindexing, JS / CSS files compiling, Unit and load tests modeling.
+- automatic deployment of the latest project version on the DEV server from GIT branch DEV, turning on the Magento compilation, reindexing, JS / CSS files compiling, Unit and load tests modelling.
 This automatic runs on GitHub hooks and activates after each PUSH into GIT of the DEV branch.

-- -deployment of the project latest version from the GIT branch master on the STAG (QA) server (ideally this server is a replica of the LIVE server),turning on the Magento compilation, reindexing, JS / CSS files compiling, Unit and load tests modeling.
+- deployment of the project latest version from the GIT branch master on the STAG (QA) server (ideally this server is a replica of the LIVE server), turning on the Magento compilation, reindexing, JS / CSS files compiling, Unit and load tests modelling.
 The deployment is applied by the system administrator in Jenkins Web panel.

 Scheme 1.
 Magento project development cycle

 For a better and deeper understanding of Continuous Integration let’s get to Scheme 2, explaining the approaches used in the context of GIT.
 Time here goes upwards.
 Any major task is divided into subtasks and each developer independently from the others is developing in his local branch (task1, task2, task3).
 Once the task is ready, its Merge into the branch DEV is made for demonstrational reasons as well as for preliminary testing.

 Thus, while some of the tasks have already been tested by QA, and this part will be included in the release version, the other tasks are still under development – it is nothing else than Continuous Integration in action.